saitaiky/notebook/docs/docs/other/productivity.md

 - I generally try to avoid people and situations that put me in bad moods, which is good advice whether you care about productivity or not.
 - If I have a little bit too much to do - it makes me more efficient at everything, which is a way to train to avoid distractions (a great habit to build!)

-:::cuation Don’t neglect things that matter your life Don’t neglect your family and friends for the sake of productivity—that’s a very stupid tradeoff (and very likely a net productivity loss, because you’ll be less happy).
+:::cautionDon’t neglect things that matter your life Don’t neglect your family and friends for the sake of productivity—that’s a very stupid tradeoff (and very likely a net productivity loss, because you’ll be less happy).

 Don’t neglect doing things you love or that clear your head either.